Some links in this post may be affiliate links

 Scarlet Hibiscus are also prone to other plant diseases like blight and rust which are common in wet, poorly ventillated conditions.

 Avoid wetting the foliage during watering and apply the water at the soil surface.
 Ensure proper spacing to improve air circulation.
-Where the infestation is heavy, spray the plant with a fungicidal solution.
+Where the infestation is heavy, spray the plant with a fungicidal solution as per the manufacturer's instructions.

 Common pests in Scarlet Hibiscus are aphids, scales, whiteflies, mealybugs and Japanese Bettles.
-Spray the plant with an Insecticidal soap or Neem oil to get rid of the pests.
-Make sure to cover the entire plant.
+Spray the plant with an insecticidal soap or neem oil to get rid of the pests.
+Make sure to follow the manufacturer's recommendations on the label.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.